 is perfect for young seedlings, since it is easily absorbed and complete.

-Once they are 1 month old, you may switch to a granular fertilizer if you wish.
+Once they are 2 months old, you may switch to an all-purpose granular fertilizer that contains micronutrients.

 Transplanting -- When your plants are 2-3 months old, you may gently